CloudSigma Security & Business Continuity Features

 Customers retain full sole access to their data at the file system level; the CloudSigma system does not have access inside VMs or drives.
 All customer data is handled automatically by our system.
 This includes activities such as drive deletion and scheduled deletion (for deprecated accounts).
 CloudSigma makes no copies of client drive data and therefore the sole copy resides in our cloud unless the customer chooses to clone the drive to another storage system or location.

-Via the drives marketplace preinstalled systems of a large selection of operating systems are provided, these operating systems are correctly patched regularly to ensure security vulnerabilities are patched enabling end users to deploy secure virus and vulnerability free operating systems for their VMs on first boot.
+CloudSigma provides a public presinstalled image library of client OS (Linux, Windows and BSD) .
+These operating systems are correctly patched regularly to ensure security vulnerabilities are patched enabling end users to deploy secure virus and vulnerability free operating systems for their VMs on first boot.

 Security Management